 You can also leave a comment below and share your thoughts.

 Liked this blog?
-Read next: 5 famous personalities that you should know about
+Then read 5 famous personalities that you should know about

-Answer – Kabir Das wrote 72 works, the most notable of which are Kabir Bijak, Kabir Bani, Rekhtas, Anurag Sagar.
+Answer: Kabir Das wrote 72 works, the most notable of which are Kabir Bijak, Kabir Bani, Rekhtas, and Anurag Sagar.
 As well as Suknidhan, Mangal, Kabir Granthawali, Vasant, Sabdas, Sakhis, and others are his known literary’s.